gwtproject/gwt-site/src/main/markdown/eco/com-and-more.md

 ## Support

-The GWT project team does not support this projects.
+The GWT project team does not support these projects.
 In case you have questions or would like to open an issue, please contact the contributor of the project!

 ## Missing Something?